JiaqiLiZju/DeepGeSeq/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License.
+See [LICENSE](LICENSE).

 ## Contact

-- Issues: Please use the [GitHub issue tracker](https://github.com/JiaqiLiZju/DeepGeSeq/issues)
 - Email: jiaqili@zju.edu.cn

 ## News

-- 2020.03: DeepGeSeq is quite unstable under activate development.
-- 2024.10: updating CaseStudies in Manuscript
+- 2024.10: Updating case studies in manuscript
-- 2025.02: updating Documents, Tutorials
+- 2025.02: Updating documents and tutorials